rafaelhora/SRE-HandsOn/README.md

 3. A propper front using Jquery and Bootstrap
 4. Better presentation of data
 5. The ability to test multiple URLs per instance
+6. Propper interruption

+#How the app works:

+Flask is used to generate a server, this server renders the main page of the app, after the user input the information is sent back to the server.
+After getting the user input the server uses the given url to make a HTTP GET request using the python's request library and the response is stored in a object.
+This object has all the metadata needed to continue with the program.
+From the request is taken the status given from the URL and the time to answer the request, then those results are compared with the desired SLOs.
+Every time that the requests meets the goals given from the enunciate, its counted towards the respective variable.
+Then each iteration its compared wether the given from the user SLOs are being met and those informations are used to print in the console and also in a text flie the needed information.

+NOTES:
+- It was difficult to get a URL that returns a variable amount of statuses, mostly i got 200.
+But it used to test the http://httpstat.us/ and also http://amazon.com.br/ gave better results for debug.

+- I didn't found a website that returned the requests in less than 100ms.
+For debugging purposes i increased the response time to aprox.
+500ms and used sites that were inconstat for example: http://jovemnerd.com.br/

+- Time was a decisive factor in the making of this project, finals season are on their way in college so the program being simple but functional makes me proud.